The 7 worst habits for your brain health

 1. Not getting enough physical exercise

-Physical activity improves sleep quality, reduces stress levels, and helps prevent depression, anxiety, and Alzheimer's disease —the list goes on!
+Physical activity helps maintain sleep quality, your mental health, and keeps you calm—the list goes on!
 The benefits are well-documented and there are even organizations such as Moving Medicine that help doctors talk to their patients about the importance of exercise for their physical and mental wellbeing.

 2. Eating too much fast food

 If fried chicken nuggets, burgers with cheese and bacon, and cheesy pizza are always on your menu, you might want to take a moment to think of your poor brain (and body, of course).

 Research has even found that eating processed meat could increase your risk of developing cognitive issues later in life.
 Why?
 For starters, it is high in fat—particularly trans fats—and salt (which causes dehydration).
 Both these things can have a negative impact on your brain health!

 Even if you're not a big drinker yourself (and we're not judging), chances are you know someone who is.
 In that case, it's important to know how this popular substance affects our brains and behavior.

 First, let's start with the obvious: drinking too much can disrupt your sleep cycle and make you feel groggy during the day.
 When we're tired, our brains don't work as well as they should.
 Alcohol also has an effect on dopamine levels in the brain—a chemical involved with feelings of happiness and pleasure—which could impact your mental health.